ankigupt0000/solution-to-ahh/Lavel2/h264/readme.md

 Now the most important thing how to reassemble these I frame and P frame.
 Before every I frame there is 4 frames starting with '\x00\x00\x01' which are having meta data for I frame and for every P frame there is single frame before it starting with '\x00\x00\x01' for its metadata.

-I was able to relate the metadata of I frames.
+I was able to relate the metadata of I frames and P frames.
-And was partially able to related different metadata of P frames but not completely.

-To some extent I have decode the single .h264 file to multiple .h264 files with having only single video with proper I frame.
-The P frames at many places is making the video bad.
-Some P frames lost too because not able to relate the p frames.

-Some different apporach through python may give a better solution.

-I hope I can figure it out soon.
+I figured out how to make proper distinct file for the format h264 with four files.

+The link to files is available at output directory.